The

 attack all hypocrisy in the world with

-the social world really is a fraud.
-All of the meaning we attribute to our
+the social world is a fraud.
+In so far as the social

 Other.
 [1]

-and various birds of the air to the man to see what he would
+of the air to the man to see what he would call them.
+Note

-call them.
-Note that God didnt name the animals; he simply said
+that God didnt name the animals; He simply said that whatever

 Now, although